-The Golden circle is perhaps one of the most popular day tours in Iceland thanks to both how accessible it is as well as how much it has to offer.
+The Golden Circle is perhaps one of the most popular day tours in Iceland thanks to both how accessible it is as well as how much it has to offer.
 Day tours to this essential destination depart from Reykjavik every day and can be experienced in a number of ways.
 There is the "Grand Golden Circle" which offers all of the sights of the golden circle and includes a stop off at the Kerið volcanic crater in a full day trip.
-For those who want to sleep in or want to do the trip a little bit faster we also have the "Golden Circle Afternoon" which covers the whole Golden Circle in 6 hours and departs later in the day!
+For those who want to sleep in, we also have the "Golden Circle Afternoon" which covers the whole Golden Circle and departs later in the day!

-The options don't stop there though, the Golden Circle is a perfect day tour for combo tours thanks to it's centralized location and close proximity to other popular destinations (like the Langjökull glacier for example).
+The options don't stop there though, it is a perfect day tour for combo tours thanks to its centralized location and close proximity to other popular destinations (like the Langjökull glacier for example).
 Why not give our "Golden Circle and Secret Lagoon" tour a try for a day tour that combines the sights and history with a chance to soak in warm geothermal waters.

 You have the Þingvellir national park which was home to the world's first parliament as well as the site of the silfra fissure were the American and Eurasian tectonic plates are separating.